What makes someone destined to become a truly successful web designer?

 They could have anything in the world that they want BUT they’re still dissatisfied because they lack thankfulness.

-So, take a second and think about a reason why you might love web design and then express some gratitude for it.
+So, take a second and think about a reason why you might love web design or the clients you get to work with and then express some gratitude for it.

 4. Find Good Rhythms